Environmental Studies Faculty

 - Professional Fellow, U.S. Department of State, Economic Empowerment Program for Southeast Asia, Spring 2014

 - International Research Grant, International Studies, University of Montana, Summer 2013

-- ENST 510 Environmental Issues of Native Americans (Spring)
+- ENST 510 Environmental Issues of Native American Communities (Spring)

 - ENST 410 Traditional Environmental Knowledge of Native Americans (Spring, even years)